nfreear/nfreear.github.io/_posts/2015-10-09-laceflare-workshop-lace-accessibility.md

-I've been working with Doug (Clow) and Rebecca (Ferguson) on the LACE Evidence Hu over the past 18 months.
+I've been working with Doug (Clow) and Rebecca (Ferguson) on the _LACE Evidence Hub_ over the past 18 months.
 It has not been continuous development -- just this week, we're completing the third phase of software development.